rahul619anand/akka-wordcounter/README.md

 The best capability of this model can be showcased by tuning these configs according to the memory and system constraints.

-### Possibilities of improvement

-Using Client Server Model / Akka Streams would much better suit the use case, however sequencing of message events ( START_OF_FILE , line, END_OF_FILE ) should be carefully dealt with.

-### Logs

-All application specific logs will be printed on console as well as in application.log.
-Default Log level is INFO

 ### Build , Test and Run